T.I. vs. T.I.P.: Recording

 On April 12, 2007 T.I. stated that he was just about done with his T.I. vs. T.I.P. album.
 He's stated already that he recorded with Eminem, Nelly and Ciara among other guest stars, and the first single is ready to hit radio, officially debuting April 17, 2007 the song is another collaboration for the King of the South and Mannie Fresh and was called "Big Things Poppin' " — the clean version of the record, anyway.
 T.I. stated "Big Shit Poppin' is really just him talking to these people who say things and can't back it up," T.I. said, referring to the song's title as it will probably appear on the album.
-Mannie Fresh stated that him and T.I. clique up and the songs are magic, who's was in Atlanta working on a bunch of LPs that T.I. was overseeing, like B.G.'s new album.
+Mannie Fresh stated that he and T.I. clique up and the songs are magic, who's was in Atlanta working on a bunch of LPs that T.I. was overseeing, like B.G.'s new album.
 T.I.P. even has co-production credit on "Big Things Poppin'".
 The songs we're doing for his album are definitely right, yes indeed Mannie Fresh added.
 The beat Mannie Fresh and his accomplice came up with is another energetic brouhaha in step with some of their proven street ditties such as "Top Back".
 One of the more recent sessions he held for the album was with Eminem, someone who has his own dual-identity issues.
 T.I. stated that it was an experience, about working with Eminem.
 T.I. also stated that Eminem is probably one of the most lyrical cats in the game right now.
 T.I. stated being known as one of the most lyrical cats in the game, he stated that he had to get himself up. also stating He lived up to all his expectations.
 He's a rappin' fool.
 T.I. stated that Eminem made him step his game up.
 T.I. stated that he did three records with Eminem.
 T.I. said that he did one for him.
 You know how Marshall Mathers and Slim Shady have their beefs?
 Well on that song, T.I. is trying to tell Marshall how to deal with Slim based on how he deals with Tip.
 Then Tip butts in, like, 'You can't tell nobody nothing.'
 Then Em comes in and tells me, 'Who are you to tell me anything?'
 I was like, 'I'm just trying to help, homie, T.I. added.
 Their other two collaborations could end up on T.I. vs. T.I.P., including a song called "Touchdown".